-An interpretation of magnetic data by Impact identified a possible mobile belt that is about 500 km long and up to 30 km wide that cuts through the Arkun project area.
+An interpretation of magnetic data by the Company identified a possible 500 km by 30 km mobile belt that cuts through the Arkun project area.
 The belt is of a scale that suggests it may mark an ancient terrane boundary or proto-craton margin.
 Such geological provinces (of varying ages) are well known around the world as prospective terranes for hosting major nickel-copper-PGE deposits with examples such as Nova-Bollinger and Mawson (Proterozoic age), the Thomson fold belt in Canada and the recent discoveries at Yarawindah and Julimar in Western Australia.

-Anglo American plc, one of the world's leading mining companies lodged Exploration Licence applications covering a vast area of some 10,130 square kilometres surrounding three sides of the Arkun project on the afternoon of 29 May 2020 a few hours after Impact made its first announcement on Arkun (Figure 1 and ASX Release 10th June 2020).
+Anglo American Corporation, one of the world's leading mining companies lodged Exploration Licence applications covering some 10,130 square kilometres surrounding three sides of the Arkun project on the afternoon of 29th May 2020 a few hours after Impact made its first announcement on Arkun (Figure 1 and ASX Release 10th June 2020).